mesosphere/dcos-docs-site/pages/1.13/security/ent/secure-compute-profiles/index.md

 # Seccomp Profile Management
 DC/OS uses the `/etc/dcos/mesos/seccomp/` folder for managing seccomp profiles and provides a default profile named 'default.json' that defines [306 restricted system commands](https://github.com/dcos/dcos/blob/113b8abacfd6d517594f329b621aaf4641b535e7/gen/dcos-config.yaml#L532-L838).

 In addition to the default profile it is possible to create any number of additional profiles.
-The name of the file that defines a profile is consider the profile name.
+The name of the file that defines a profile is considered the profile name.
 It is important that if additional profiles are added to an agent that the same profile is shared on all agents in the cluster.

 **Notes:**
 1. If seccomp is newly enabled on DC/OS, the agent process must be restarted for the configuration to take effect.